wacncontent/CustomizeTool/removeCommentOutput2/includes/virtual-networks-create-vnet-arm-template-click-include.md

 	![ARM template parameters](./media/virtual-networks-create-vnet-arm-template-click-include/figure2.png)

 4. Click **Resource group** and select a resource group to add the VNet to, or click **Create new** to add the VNet to a new resource group.
-To learn more about resource groups, see []().
 The figure below shows the resource group settings for a new resource group called **TestRG**.

 	![Resource group](./media/virtual-networks-create-vnet-arm-template-click-include/figure3.png)